 This one of the few movies that enjoys the status of “cult classic”, which is a status reserved for underrated gems in the small or big screen.
 The Warrios is a movie from 1979 that explores the world of gangs in New York having its own iconic locations to visit in the city.

 It is true that most of the sights depicted in the movie is lost (like Taxi Driver) there are still a few places we can identify.
-One of these places it’s The Warrior’s “home”, located in Coney Islands where they are headed after a long night of dealing with other gangs in the city.
+One of these places it’s The Warrior’s “home”, located in Coney Island where they are headed after a long night of dealing with other gangs in the city.
 This place has changed and is much more amicable nowadays but it still keeps iconic sights like the amusement park in the area.
 Recently Mr. Robot has used this location as den for its characters in a clear homage to this movie.

 10) When Harry Met Sally (1989)